stlab/libraries/_posts/2020-12-01-forest-introduction.md

 With the fundamental building blocks in place, here is how they combine to form some of the basic relationships in a forest.
 Note that every node in the forest maintains four relationships with the nodes around it.

 The examples also include C++ that would construct the forest in question.
-If the code does not make sense at this point in time, don't worry: we'll cover what's missing in following sections.
+If the code does not make sense right now, don't worry: we'll cover what's missing in the following sections.
 If you'd like, you can skip over it now and revisit it later.

 ### Empty